Definition

 After the development team builds a web application or site, QA professionals can evaluate the completed project.
 The QA professional or team tests the consistency of the content and layout, such as how fonts and images display, and whether the responsive site design works, if applicable.
 Next, they check the web application or site's usability, such as features, integrations with third-party services, forms and touch input for mobile or tablets.
 They also test accessibility, such as the presence of alt text for images or closed captioning for video.

-A QA professional or team could use these types of environments or visuals, depending on the use case, for cross-browser testing:
+A QA professional or team could use the following types of environments or visuals, depending on the use case, for cross-browser testing:

-• Live tests, which either use virtual machines to create a remote computing environment or real devices to replicate the end user experience; and
+• Live tests, which either use virtual machines to create a remote computing environment or real devices to replicate the end-user experience.

-• Headless browsers, which enable cross-browser testing via a command-line interface, which removes the GUI
+• Headless browsers, which enable cross-browser testing via a command-line interface, which removes the graphical user interface.

-Cross-browser tests provide information that is gathered together in a feedback loop that developers use to fix broken or otherwise unsatisfactory code.
+Cross-browser tests gather information in feedback loops that developers use to fix broken or otherwise unsatisfactory code.
 This information might include the platform that caused a failed test, as well as the device and browser version.

-Additionally, an app-dev team can deploy a site or app to a user group outside the team to include real end-user experiences into the developer feedback loop.
+Additionally, an app-dev team can deploy a site or app to a user group outside the team to include real end-user experiences in the developer feedback loop.

 Cross-browser testing tools